jtprogru/gch/README.md

 Now gch is not able to do so much, but I use it every day.

-Complete documentation is available at https://github.com/jtprogru/gch
+Complete documentation is available at https://github.com/jtprogru/gch/wiki

 Usage:
   gch [command]

 Available Commands:
-  breif       Generate a short description for your long URL cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell dupl        Show all duplicates JPG and PNG in folder help        Help about any command passwd      Generate random password short       Make short link from URL sretask     Create template with SRE task
+  breif       Generate a short description for your long URL cas         A brief description of your command cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell dupl        Show all duplicates JPG and PNG in folder help        Help about any command lic         Generate new WTFPL license for you project passwd      Generate random password short       Make short link from URL sretask     Create template with SRE task